 Why are we changing the examination?

-Postgraduate medical education has undergone significant changes in the ten years since the current PACES examination was introduced.
-The Shape of Training review, the new Internal Medicine Curriculum, and a number of different central government reviews have helped us to understand the expectations patients have of the doctors that treat them.
+Postgraduate medical education has undergone significant changes in the ten years since the current MRCP(UK) Part 2 Clinical Examination (Practical Assessment of Clinical Examination Skills), commonly known as PACES, was introduced.
+The new Internal Medicine Curriculum, Shape of Training and other reviews have helped us to better understand the competences required of doctors in the 21st century.

 What is being removed?

 1. Station 2